6 dressing travel tips for Americans going abroad.

 I’m not sure I ever saw a European wearing one of these so-common at home hats.
 There are attractive hiking hats available these days—pop over to REI.com and take a look.
 Go for one that is crushable so that unpacking won’t leave you with a pancake to put on your head.

 Because I’ve dealt with basal cancer on my scalp twice, with more sure to come—thank you, Celtic skin—I am religious about wearing a hat.
 After the Portofino to San Fruttuoso hike where my cute pink hat disappeared, I have a Outdoor Research (OS) Oasis Sombrero in deep purple, with a 5-inch brim.
-It’s been a real head saver in multiple cities since I got it last June.
+It’s been a real head saver on multiple trips.

 Speaking of hats, when you are touring churches and cathedrals, make sure to take them off!